MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

 disp("mesh min spacing z : "), min(abs(diff(mesh.z)))
 ```

-This appears to be unreliable however.
-The output in a currently problematic case only reflects the intended spacings:
+``abs()`` removes large negative differences, but will overlook overlapping coordinates.
+The output in a problematic case only reflects the intended spacings (note the minimum spacing ~0.0 in z is not being found):

 ```
 mesh min spacing x :
 ans = 1.0000